-NESA categorises its courses as either Category A or Category B. For a Category B course to be able to be included in the calculation of the ATAR the student must sit the optional HSC examination in that subject.
-Not all Category B subjects offer an optional HSC examination.
+Board Developed Courses have a HSC Examination.
+Some VET courses have an optional HSC examination, to be able to be included in the calculation of the ATAR the student must sit the optional HSC examination in that subject.
+Board Endorsed Courses do not offer an optional HSC examination.
 The student will need to check with the course provider about whether there is an optional HSC examination.
 Where this option exists, the student will then need to ensure that they have been entered with NESA for the optional exam.